Lecturer in Spanish

 Degrees: B.S., Georgetown University; M.A., Cleveland State University; M.A.; St. Mary Graduate School of Theology

-Jaime Pavlish is an adjunct instructor of Spanish in his second year at John Carroll.
+Jaime Pavlish is an adjunct instructor of Spanish in his third year at John Carroll.
 He has a BS in Linguistics from Georgetown University, an MA in Spanish from Cleveland State, and an MA from St. Mary Graduate School of Theology.
 He has taught classes in Beginning Spanish at Cleveland State, Lake Erie College, Lakeland, and Ursuline College.
 He has taught Intermediate Spanish and independent studies in Modern Spanish Literature and Spanish Translation at Lake Erie College.